phetsims/equality-explorer/doc/implementation-notes.md

 **Model-view transform**: Many PhET simulations have a model-view transform that maps between model and view coordinate frames.
 The domain of this simulation has no need for a model coordinate frame, so the model and view coordinate frames are treated as equivalent, and no transform is required.
+All coordinates and distances are in the view coordinate frame, and are unitless.

 **Coordinate frames**: There is one global coordinate frame used to represent all locations throughout the sim.
 That coordinate frame is described by `ScreenView.DEFAULT_LAYOUT_BOUNDS`.
 There are no relative coordinates.
 For example, the location of a term on a plate is expressed in the global coordinate frame, not in a coordinate frame relative to the location of the plate.